Print friendly version

 - MAA (formerly)

 - Microphthalmia or anophthalmos with associated anomalies (formerly)

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Genetics Home Reference (GHR) contains information on Lenz microphthalmia syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Lenz microphthalmia syndrome.
 Click on the link to go to OMIM and review these resources.